csiz/Space-Chess/README.md

 Gunships are the long distance siege units.
 They can fire an *Impactor* that will destroy any ship it encounters.
 Beware that it can do a full orbit and destroy your own gunship!
 The projectile will dissipate if it encounters the pentagonal holes on the grid.
-* Move 1 hex and reorient, or reorient in place.
 * Fire projectile in direction the ship is facing.
 The *Impactor* will move in a straight line by 1 hex at the end of each player's turn (thus 2 hexes per round).
 Projectiles will appear directly in front of the *Gunship* (although it's recommended you place it directly 2 hexes in front as it will immediately advance at the end of the turn).
 If firing twice in a row, place the projectiles 1 and 2 hexes in front of the ship and skip advancing them.
+* Rotate the ship to aim.
+* Move 1 hex; the gunship should then be pointed in the direction it moved.

 *Fighter*:

 Fighters are the agile attacking units.
-* Move up to 2 hexes per action.
+* Move up to 2 hexes in a straight line.
 If using both actions to move the same ship, then the second move is limited to 1 hex distance.